SILVER STAR WIRELESS

 Cons: The network can be weak in extreme rural areas, but still beats the competition in most places, and you can ask them to add a tower!
 Most Unlimited and some promotional features are limited to their own network.
 Their customer service is usually good, when they're available, but there have been isolated problems especially with how products are marketed, but not with the performance of the network.

-Viya is the new name for the combined networks of the former Choice Wireless and Innovative Mobile in the US Virgin Islands.
-An updated review is coming but the combination of the 2 networks now provides excellent coverage over the entire area.
-They have a large number of plans including Unlimited Data.
-Prices are above average and they have a large number of plan selections, including Text, which is extra, but plans can be tailored to just the type of usage you need.
-They offer a moderate number of phone models.
+Viya is made up of the combined networks of the former Choice Wireless and Innovative Mobile in the US Virgin Islands.
+The combination of the 2 networks now provides excellent coverage over the entire area.
+All plans are paid in advance and they have a large number of Data add-ons.
+Their Unlimited plans are a bit overpriced but they include coverage in the continental US.
+They offer a small number of phone models with no iPhones.
 Viya can bundle your wireless with their other communications services for additional savings.
+Viya has been very cooperative with customers who suffered outages related to the island's hurricanes.

 WEST CENTRAL WIRELESS